-They don’t complain about the government, society or what’s wrong in the world.
-They think what they can do to change their conditions.
+They don’t complain about the government, society, or what’s wrong in the world.
+They think about what they can do to change their conditions.

-As The 7 Habits of Highly Effective People say: change start with yourself.
+As The 7 Habits of Highly Effective People say: change starts with yourself.
 Start by focusing on what you can control, and your area of control will automatically expand.